-- 1. With the exception of the 9670, the first application line on any screen is automatically highlighted (selected) when the telephone displays the screen.
+- The first application line on any screen is automatically highlighted (selected) when the telephone displays the screen.
 To select the item on that line, press the appropriate softkey at the bottom of the screen, for example, Change or Save, or the OK button.
 To select a different line, use the down or up navigation arrows to change the line focus.
-When the desired line is highlighted, then press a softkey or OK to select that line.
-For the 9670, touching the desired line produces the same result. - 2.
+When the desired line is highlighted, then press a softkey or OK to select that line. - 2.
 Attempts to enter invalid data are rejected and the telephone emits an error beep. - 3.
 If you enter a numeric digit that causes the IP Address or subnet mask value to exceed 255, or any value to exceed its maximum field value, an error beep tone sounds, the digit is ignored, and the cursor does not move forward. - 4.
 If you enter a numeric digit for a value or for an IP Address or subnet mask field after entering only a zero, the new digit replaces the zero. - 5.
 To backspace on all phones except the 9670, press the leftmost softkey; for the 9670, use the Bksp softkey instead.
 When you press the applicable button or key to backspace, the most recently entered digit or period is erased from the display.
 The cursor remains in the erased character's former position. - 6.
-Pressing Exit (or touching that softkey for the 9670G) exits the local procedures.
+Pressing Exit (or touching the softkey for the 9670G) exits the local procedures.
 If any changes were made using the ADDR procedure or if the Crafts Entry screen was invoked during startup, the telephone immediately resets.
 If no ADDR changes were made or if the local procedures were invoked post-startup, the telephone redisplays the screen (or other display) that was effective when the craft options was invoked.

-If PROCSTAT has been administered to 1, you will not be able to invoke any administrative options other than VIEW.
+If PROCSTAT has been administered to 1, you will not be able to invoke any administrative options other than V I E W.

 The 9670G presents an onscreen keyboard that allows you to "type" the data you want to enter on the display.
-See the Avaya one- $X^{TM}$ Deskphone Edition for 9670G IP Telephone User Guide for information on using the onscreen keyboard.
+See the Avaya one-X[®] Deskphone Edition for 9670G IP Telephone User Guide for information on using the onscreen keyboard.